The insider advice on this page is from one of Wendy’s Trusted Travel Experts for Argentina: Maita Barrenechea of Mai10.

 In January and February, temperatures can reach the high 90s and the cultural life is dead: Locals are at the beach.
 (But then, the city is so easy to navigate with no traffic.)

 Visiting a fake estancia near the city.
 There is a huge difference between an authentic working ranch, with real gauchos, and the shows that are set up for tourists.
 Real working ranches are usually too far out of the city for a day-trip—though they are ideal for a several-day immersion in country life in the Pampas.
 If you are planning a day’s outing, go for lunch to La Bamba de Areco, a polo farm a little over an hour from the city.
 During the season, practice sessions and matches take place on an almost daily basis.

 Falling for a tourist-trap tango show.
 If you see buses at the entrance, you can bet the dancing isn’t very authentic—likely more acrobatics than tango.
 Most shows offer dinner, and the good ones have decent food, but you’re better off dining at a really good restaurant and then attending the show only.
 (If you do this, be sure you get a good seat assignment at the tango show, because normally the better seats go to those booking the combination.
-I will assure you get prime seating, even if you dine elsewhere.)
-My recommendation for a night of authentic tango: Go to a show at Rojo Tango or Café de Los Angelitos, then meet a tango pro to show you a few moves at a good milonga (the tango salons where locals go to dance; the best ones vary by the day of the week).
+Maita will assure you get prime seating, even if you dine elsewhere.)
+Even better, go to a show at Rojo Tango or Café de Los Angelitos, then meet a tango pro to show you a few moves at a good milonga (the tango salons where locals go to dance; the best ones vary by the day of the week).

 At most restaurants you cannot include the usual 10 percent tip in the credit card charge—it must be left in cash.
 Taxis do not expect a tip; the custom is to round up to the nearest peso.